-Welcome to Jane's Little Devils ARC Team, I'm super excited to have you here!
+Welcome to Jane's ARC Angels, I'm super excited to have you here!

-Some people who join my ARC team are experienced reviewers and know how it all works, others are brand new and have never been on an ARC team before - if this is you, wow, welcome and I'm honored you chose to join MY team!
-So for the newbies (actually for all of you) I thought I'd drop some rules and guidelines on what my expectations are, how I run things and how to write effective reviews.
+Some people who join my ARC team are experienced reviewers and know how it all works, others are brand new and have never been on an ARC team before - if this is you, wow, welcome and I'm honoured you chose to join MY team!
+So for the newbies (actually for all of you) I thought I'd drop some guidelines on what my expectations are, how I run things and how to write effective reviews.
 You are welcome to bookmark this page and come back to it whenever you need to.
 If you've been reviewing for a while, have a read anyway, it can't hurt, right?